alancarbutt/todo-plugins/README.md

     * Fixed BASH issues
     * Fixed sed call that in some instances deletes all contents in the todo.txt file
 * again
+    * Fix Documentation
+* projectview
+    * Just worked
+* edit
+    * Just worked
+* recur
+    * had to install perlbrew (https://perlbrew.pl/) to make this one work
+    * cron was used to schedule the recurring tasks
+* remind
+    * worked out of the box
+* revive
+    * cleaned up some of the BASH script code
+* schedule
+    * cleaned up some of the BASH code
+* stale
+    * worked out of the box

 More to come...